mdomore/cloud_training/SETUP_GUIDE.md

    - Enable: **Auto-mount** and **Make Permanent**
    - Click **OK**

-## 🚀 Step 4: Install Ubuntu Server
+## 🚀 Step 4: Install Ubuntu Server (Manual Installation)

+**Note**: Only follow this if you didn't use unattended installation in Step 3.

 1. **Start the VM**
    - Select your VM